apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/manual.md

     <SPECIALCHARS>          ::= ["$", "_", "-"]

 Querying Big Data is the main point of AsterixDB and AQL.
-Data in AsterixDB reside in datasets (collections of ADM records), each of which in turn resides in some namespace known as a dataverse (data universe).
+Data in AsterixDB reside in datasets (collections of ADM objects), each of which in turn resides in some namespace known as a dataverse (data universe).
 Data access in a query expression is accomplished via a DatasetAccessExpression.
 Dataset access expressions are most commonly used in FLWOR expressions, where variables